KeysonRaphael/Viewers/docs/latest/deployment/recipes/embedded-viewer.md

 ## Add Extensions

-The UMD build of the OHIF Viewer is a "light weight" build that only contains the core extensions required for basic 2D image viewing.
+The UMD build of the mConnect Viewer is a "light weight" build that only contains the core extensions required for basic 2D image viewing.
 It's possible to add other extensions at runtime.